Hamsters I Have Loved

 The Petco people assured my par—er, Santa, the hamsters were the same sex.
 They knew this, somehow, without actually knowing what that sex was.
 (As we would learn later, they actually knew neither of these things.)
 This mystery led us to choose gender-neutral names for our hamsters.
 Mine, tan and slightly red-eyed, was Sammy.
 Coleman’s, gray and white, was Charlie.

 Sammy was quite the escape artist.
-One of my most vivid childhood memories is coming to their cage and lowering the hamster elevator and coming through the litter, only to find no trace of Sammy.
+One of my most vivid childhood memories is coming to the hamster cage, lowering the hamster elevator, and combing through the litter—only to find no trace of Sammy.
 (The hamster elevator was a soup ladle we used to scoop the up hamsters from the cage without being bitten.)
 A day-long search party commenced.
-I was despaired of the potential loss of my beloved pet; my parents despaired of said pet’s eventual stench as it died and decomposed within our the walls of our home.
+I despaired of the potential loss of my beloved pet; my parents despaired of said pet’s eventual stench as it died and decomposed within our the walls of our home.

 I had this old skeleton key that was one of many treasures from my great-grandmother’s house.
 She’d told me that it was magic—that if I held it tight enough and believed hard enough, it could answer a wish.
 I was very careful not to abuse the key’s power and didn’t wish for anything until Sammy went missing and I wished for his/her safe return.
 I also prayed to god, but in what was perhaps a harbinger of my future faithless-ness, I gave all thanks to the magic skeleton key when we found Sammy hiding in the dollhouse in my closet.
 (If you think that sounds cute as hell, you’re right.)